Dig into our interview with supervising sound editor George Peters on how sound can shape story.

 George Peters: I’ve always been a big comic book fan, a Batman fan, and animation fan, and it was shocking for me the first time we recorded it.
 It was unlike anything I’ve done before and I was immediately on board because of it.

-NFS: The dialog is smart yet crass.
+NFS: The dialogue is smart yet crass.
 Bane is freakin’ hilarious.
 Hands down my favorite.
 Everything about it is unique but familiar.

 NFS: How did the creators pitch the sound of the show?